aphive/aphive-aphive.github.io/_posts/2022-02-01-xbox_on_pfsense.md

     * TCP: 3074
     * UDP: 88, 500, 3074, 3544, 4500

-Just to play with the above in consideration you would need to port forward 69 ports individually.
+Just to play with the above in consideration, you would need to port forward 69 ports individually.
 You see how that can become a chore, considering many homes have more than one gaming devices.